André Anders

 André Anders (born 1961) is a German-American experimental plasma physicist and materials scientist.
 He has been the director of the Leibniz Institute of Surface Engineering in Leipzig, Germany, since 2017.
 Previously, 1992-2017, he worked at Lawrence Berkeley National Laboratory, Berkeley, California.
 He is best known for his work on metal plasmas and thin film deposition by cathodic arcs and high power impulse magnetron sputtering.
-He was the Editor-in-Chief of Journal of Applied Physics (2014-2024) published by AIP Publishing.
+He was the editor-in-chief of Journal of Applied Physics (2014-2024) published by AIP Publishing.

 Early life and education

 He was born in June 1961 in Ballenstedt, German Democratic Republic (East Germany).
 Early on he became interested in physics, astronomy, electrical engineering but also in music and history.
 In 7th grade he built a refracting telescope.
 In 1980, he studied Physics at the University of Wrocław, Wrocław, Poland, but only until the summer of 1981 because Martial Law was imposed in Poland (1981-1983).
 He continued his studies at Humboldt-University Berlin, East Germany, in the field of pulsed barrier discharges to obtain his "Diplom-Physiker" degree (1984).
 While being enrolled at Humboldt University, he was also admitted as a grad student to study plasma physics at the Lomonosov Moskau State University (1984-1986) in Moscow, Soviet Union.
-He obtained his PhD degree (Dr. rer. nat.) on pulsed atmospheric plasma jests from Humboldt-University, Berlin, in 1987.
+He obtained his PhD degree (Dr. rer. nat.) on pulsed atmospheric plasma jets from Humboldt-University, Berlin, in 1987.

 Career

-Plasma Physicist in East Berlin, East Germany (1987-1991)
+Plasma physicist in East Berlin, East Germany (1987-1991)

 His first position was with the Central Institute of Electron Physics of the Academy of Sciences in (East) Berlin, starting in 1987.
 After just some months of work, he was drafted to serve as a truck driver in the National People's Army of East Germany.
 While serving, he used his limited free time to compile his "Formulary for Plasma Physics", published by Akademie-Verlag in 1990.
-After the return to the Academy, he worked on improving the lifetime of electrodes in high pressure sodium arc lamps and developed a laser-based technique to study cathode spots with nanosecond resolution.
+After the return to the academy, he worked on improving the lifetime of electrodes in high pressure sodium arc lamps and developed a laser-based technique to study cathode spots with nanosecond resolution.

-Plasma Applications in Berkeley, California (1992-2017)
+Plasma applications in Berkeley, California (1992-2017)

 As Staff Scientist and since 2001 Group Leader, he worked in various fields of ion beam and plasma applications, including plasma immersion ion implantation and deposition and plasma diagnostics of vacuum arcs.
 His text book on cathodic arcs and his generalized structure zone diagram are highly cited.
 His work on ultrathin diamond-like carbon films in the development of hard disk drives with storage exceeding 1 GB/in^{2} was recognized with an R&D100 Award in 2009.
 For more than a decade, he studied the plasma of HiPIMS (high power magnetron sputtering), especially the role of ionization zones ("spokes"), self-sputtering and gas recycling.